MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

      ![Create security group for Hub admins.](images/sh-create-sec-group.png)

-3. Open the group, select **Members**, and choose **Add members** to enter the Administrator accounts you wish to designate as non Global admins on Surface Hub.
+3. Open the group, select **Members**, and choose **Add members** to enter the Administrator accounts you wish to designate as non-Global admins on Surface Hub.
 To learn more about creating groups in Intune, see  [Add groups to organize users and devices](/mem/intune/fundamentals/groups-add).

 ### Create security group for Surface Hub devices